10 Best Tips to Feel Less Bloated

 So take special care to eat under peaceful, joyous circumstances.
 It will affect your digestion in a very positive way and you’ll feel so much better.

 No More Bloat!

-Following these steps along with the core principles of Beauty Detox will help ensure you have optimal digestion, minimum puffiness or bloating, and feel your best.
+Following these steps, along with the core principles of Beauty Detox, will help ensure you have optimal digestion, minimum puffiness and bloating, and help you feel your best.
 Having optimal digestion also helps to prevent and alleviate symptoms of many diseases.

-Let me know if you have any questions or thoughts, please share them in the comments below.
+If you have any questions or thoughts, please share them in the comments below.

 Thanks so much and we’ll talk again soon! =)

 KimberlySuarez K, et al. “Psychological Stress and Self-Reported Functional Gastrointestinal Disorders,” The Journal of Nervous and Mental Disease (March 2010): Vol. 198, No. 3, pp. 226–29.